-One of the most important parts of programming successfully is being able to edit source code.
+One important part of Mac programming is being able to edit source code.
 There are a few ways to do that, but a code editor is one of the best.

 This guide will take you through some of the best code editors for your Mac computer and explain why they’re so special.

-Despite being created and maintained by Microsoft, Visual Studio Code is among the best code editors available for your Mac computer.
+Despite being created and maintained by Microsoft, Visual Studio Code is among the best code editors available for Mac.
 It was built with both speed and simplicity in mind as a way to give a great experience to users.

 You can easily work with Git and other source code management providers as well.
 It’s also free to use, so it’s a good idea to at least give it a try and see how it works for you.
 It has great reviews and is trusted by many people in the code editor space.

 They also do a good job of blending visual tools right into the editor so you get all the help you need without slowing down your work.

 You can also easily see a live preview of your work to make sure the changes you see on screen are the changes that you wanted to make.
 Extension management is easy in the editor, and the inline support is also extremely helpful.

-4. Sublime Text
+3. Sublime Text

 The editor supports over 50 different languages so no matter what sort of coding or programming you do, Sublime Text can likely help.
-It’s free to use, but also features a paid license if you’d like to support the developers that keep the code editor functional and updated.
+It’s free to use but also features a paid license if you’d like to support the developers that keep the code editor functional and updated.

 Technically, it has a free trial period, but there’s no enforced end date for this period.
 This code editor includes several helpful features that range from the ability to edit multiple lines and make multiple changes at once to the ability to search for exactly what you need without having to navigate through a ton of different menus.